 Iowa vs. Kansas State Women's Basketball Predictions & Picks - November 26

-Sunday's contest at Hertz Arena has the Iowa Hawkeyes (6-1) squaring off against the Kansas State Wildcats (6-0) at 7:30 PM ET (on November 26).
-Our computer prediction projects a close 71-68 victory for Iowa, so it should be a competitive matchup.
+Sunday's contest between the Iowa Hawkeyes (6-1) and the Kansas State Wildcats (6-0) at Hertz Arena has a good chance to be a tight matchup, as our computer prediction projects a final score of 71-68, with Iowa securing the victory.
+Tipoff is at 7:30 PM ET on November 26.

-The Hawkeyes came out on top in their last outing 100-62 against FGCU on Saturday.
+The Hawkeyes took care of business in their last game 100-62 against FGCU on Saturday.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!